BAMresearch/ctsimu-artist-module/README.md

 # CTSimU JSON Loader, Ver.
 0.8.12

-This is an aRTist module to read and set up the scenario from a CTSimU JSON description.
+This is a module for the radiographic simulator [aRTist](http://artist.bam.de/) which reads and sets up the scenario from a [CTSimU JSON description](https://bamresearch.github.io/ctsimu-scenarios/).
 With the module, it is also possible to simulate the complete CT scan as described in the JSON scenario.

 ## Installation